jjemerson/Sharing/README.md

 ### Plumbing

-Buffer recirculation is necessary to prevent a temperature gradient forming during an extremely long run.
+Buffer recirculation is necessary to maintain contant pH and temperature during an extremely long run.
 I have added a 1 L flask with extra buffer to the loop just to make sure that extremely long runs can be accomplished without having to change the buffer mid-run.
 This may be optional or not depending on your buffer and run time.
 This isn't particularly necessary unless you have really long runs and are using TAE.
 Under such circumstances, TAE's buffering capacity can be exhausted, apparently.
 You'll need to get appropriate fittings to get all of the plumbing to work.
 Since we run the whole experiment in a chromatography fridge at 4C, we don't need a chiller.
 FYI, most protocols run at 13-15C.
 We're doing fine at 4C, though.
 You'll probably need to calibrate the pump.
 We run ours at 0.5-1.0 L / min (around 70-90 on our dial).

 ### Wiring